dovletov/dovletov.github.io/_posts/2019-03-03-my-favourite-movies.md

 27. [City of God](https://www.imdb.com/title/tt0317248/) -- "Get that chicken, dude!"
 28. [Life Is Beautiful](https://www.imdb.com/title/tt0118799/) -- Love.
 Family.
 Imagination
 29. [V for Vendetta](https://www.imdb.com/title/tt0434409/)
+30. [The Perks of Being a Wallflower](https://www.imdb.com/title/tt1659337/) -- We accept the love we think we deserve.